Year 4 Information

-We are starting the term with a topic on the history of chocolate!
-After that, our topic this term is natural disasters which will include investigating volcanoes, earthquakes and tsunamis.
+We are starting the term with a topic on natural disasters which will include investigating volcanoes, earthquakes and tsunamis.
 We will study Mount Vesuvius in Pompeii and other volcanoes around the world.
 Some of our English stories will be linked to natural disasters, such as ‘Escape from Pompeii’ and we look forward to the great writing that this will inspire.
-We will continue with ‘Talk for writing’ focusing on non – fiction writing about natural disasters.
+We will continue with ‘Talk for Writing’ focusing on non-fiction writing about natural disasters.
 Through our geography the children will investigate where these natural disasters take place and how they happen.
-Through art they will investigate specific artists and the techniques they used, we will adapt these techniques to create some natural disaster masterpieces.
 We feel sure that the children will find this topic interesting and engaging.
-We hope to visit the National Gallery and the Natural History Museum to find out more about this fascinating topic.
+We hope to visit the Natural History Museum to find out more about this fascinating topic.

-This term we will be covering the following topics: place value, time and measure, addition and subtraction, multiplication and division, problem solving and fractions and decimals.
+This term we will be covering the following topics: Time and Measure, Addition and Subtraction, multiplication and division, Problem solving and Fractions and decimals.

 Please support your child at home

-In Science we will be learning about ‘habitats and adaptation’ and ‘states of matter’.
+In Science we will be learning about ‘habitats and adaptation’.
+We will then be learning about ‘moving & growing’ which involves food groups, how food energy effects our body and our digestion, as well as studying teeth.
 We will continue to carry out experiments weekly to improve the children’s scientific skills.

-- PLEASE NAME all sweaters, coats, gloves, hats, PE kits, plimsolls etc.
+- PLEASE NAME all sweaters, coats, gloves, hats, plimsolls etc.

 - We expect children to have a book with them at school (that they are currently reading) that goes between home and school each day.
 Please support your child by checking that this is the case.